 Okay, it’s true.
 Veteran gardeners are vulnerable to the same overly idealistic behavior.
-Most of us, however, have learned that starting seeds too early nearly always leads to damping off disease and seed rot.
-And it’s a waste of good seed, since both conditions are nearly always fatal.
-If the plant isn’t killed outright, it will always be stunted and fail to thrive.
+Most of us have learned that starting seeds too early nearly always leads to damping off and seed rot.
+And it is a waste of good garden seeds since both conditions are nearly always fatal.
+Even if they live, they will never thrive.

 What causes seed rot?

 Cold and wet are a recipe for disaster for most seeds.
-Seed rot occurs when seeds are placed in soil when temperatures are too low and moisture levels are too high.
-The moisture softens the tough outer seed coat, allowing fungi, such as Achlya plebsiana, Fusarium, Pythium, and Rhizoctonia to enter.
+Seed rot occurs when soil temperatures are too low and moisture levels are too high.
+Moisture softens the protective outer seed coat, allowing fungi, such as Achlya plebsiana, Fusarium, Pythium, and Rhizoctonia, to enter.
 These are not the beneficial mycorrhizae that help your plants find food.
 These fungi are out for blood.
 Okay, not blood, but they will suck the life out of your seeds and seedlings.